 Harold was a Bureaucratic Leader who served as president of the ITT (International Telephone and Telegraph Corporation).
 As the CEO of the organization, Harold recorded enormous success and accredited with helping the company develop into a multinational corporation.

-However, Harold’s Bureaucratic style of Leadership is quite evident on how he structured and led ITT as the president.
+However, Harold’s Bureaucratic style of Leadership is quite evident in how he structured and led ITT as the president.
 ITT’s accountability structure followed a hierarchical outline that was clear to everyone in the organization.
-Each department where formed on a hierarchical pattern, with the framework of the firm set on a macro-level.
-Also, smaller teams had the privilege to make micro decisions where necessary.
+Each department was formed on a hierarchical pattern, with the framework of the firm set on a macro-level.
+Also, smaller teams had the privilege to make micro-decisions where necessary.

 Winston Churchill also exhibited Bureaucratic Leadership during his reign as a leader.
 He was once a British Prime Minister and credited with leading Britain to victory during the Second World War.
 As a leader, he had great charisma and had a structured system to ensure that individuals carry out their tasks as planned.

 Churchill was a very decisive leader and one that is so difficult to persuade.
 He showed persistence at all levels to carry on with his plans against all the odds.
 He created the plan which helped Britain to conquer the enemies during the war.

 Churchill is also a leader that is highly detail-oriented and meticulous, which are traits possessed by bureaucrats.
 He always wanted to know what was going on in all aspects of government and military efforts on the battlefield, especially during the war.

 Collin is another famous personality that used the Bureaucratic Leadership Style in politics.
 His leadership model is rooted deeply in the military, a public establishment known for the steady use of the bureaucratic system of leadership.
 Collin exhibited rare leadership qualities which earned him the position of general in the US Army and Secretary of State.